 Another example is the handstand.

-If you don’t have a good degree of shoulder flexion (at least 180 degrees), you will not be able to properly stack your joints on top of each other.
+If you don’t have 180 degrees of shoulder flexion flexibility, you will not be able to properly stack your joints on top of each other.

 The result is a banana handstand.